-Our Plano Criminal Defense Lawyer Can Help
+Our Plano Criminal Lawyers Can Help

 What Should I Do if I Am Stopped for a DWI?

 Make sure to remain both polite and calm the entire time.
 Use your phone to record the interaction between you and the officer.
 Have your license ready to show and only partially roll down your window.
 If you are asked any questions, politely refuse to answer them, and state that you have been advised by your lawyer not to answer.

 If the officer requests that you step outside of your vehicle, follow his or her instructions.
 If you are asked to do any field sobriety tests or give a breath or blood sample, politely refuse and explain that your attorney has advised against these actions.
 Do not talk further to the officer and do not resist arrest.
 Once you are able to, call Edgett Law Firm as soon as possible.

 How Do I Choose the Right Criminal Defense Attorney?

 Selecting the right lawyer to represent you during your criminal law case is a very crucial decision that should not be taken lightly.
 There are a number of factors that you should consider before you decide on an attorney.
 Our defense team has carefully addressed these factors and provided advice below.

 Ask Your Lawyer: Can the Charges Be Dismissed?

 If your attorney guarantees that your charges can be dismissed, you should not choose him or her as your advocate.
 Not only is this behavior unethical, but there is virtually no method of predetermining what the outcome of your case will be, even if the attorney has gone over the evidence.
 It is unethical for any attorney to promise or guarantee results.
 A lawyer should give you an idea of possible outcomes and formulate helpful strategies, but beware of any lawyer who promises results.

 Do Lawyers Actually Take Their Cases to Trial?